Rachel Razunguzwa

 Entry Requirements

-Submission Entries will be judged on the originality of the idea, and ideas that address social, environmental or economic impact, demonstrated preparation and planning work, the overall quality of your submission.
+Entries will be judged on the originality of the idea, how the idea addresses a social, environmental or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.

 Entry Requirements

-Submission Entries will be judged on the originality of the idea, and ideas that address social, environmental or economic impact, demonstrated preparation and planning work, the overall quality of your submission.
+Entries will be judged on the originality of the idea, how the idea addresses a social, environmental, or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.

 Entry Requirements

-Submission Entries will be judged on the originality of the idea, and ideas that address social, environmental or economic impact, demonstrated preparation and planning work, the overall quality of your submission.
+Entries will be judged on the originality of the idea, how the idea could address a social, environmental or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.

 Entry Requirements

-Submission Entries will be judged on the originality of the idea, and ideas that address social, environmental or economic impact, demonstrated preparation and planning work, the overall quality of your submission.
+Entries will be judged on the originality of the idea, how the idea could address a social, environmental, or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.

 Entry Requirements

-Submission Entries will be judged on the originality of the idea, and ideas that address social, environmental or economic impact, demonstrated preparation and planning work, the overall quality of your submission.
+Entries will be judged on the originality of the shots, how your concept could address or showcase a social, environmental, or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.

-Judges will look at the aesthetics of your design ideas (what it looks like visually), the development process, techniques used, creativity, 3D spatial awareness, an understanding of the elements and principles of design, and presentation (layout).
+Judges will look at both the aesthetics of your design ideas (what it looks like visually), the research and development processes you've used, techniques used, your creativity, user experience considerations, an understanding of the elements and principles of design, and presentation applied.

 Entry Requirements